jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 Breaking it into parts:

     - rw- r-- r--

 The first character tells a user which type of file this is. (d means a directory file, - means a normal file).
-In Linux, there are three types of modes that apply to permissions manipulation: read(r), write(w) and execute(x).
+In Linux, there are three types of modes that apply to permissions manipulation: Read, Write and eXecute.
 A full permissions would look like this:

     rwx